 Phototherapy treatments are fast and painless.
 Affected skin is simply exposed to NarrowBand UVB light from a light booth or excimer laser.
 A succession of phototherapy treatments spread over a period of several weeks or months is typical.
 Knowing that a long-term phototherapy program can be time consuming, Array is committed to getting you in, treated and on your way as quickly as possible.
-By offering four convenient locations, easy parking, Saturday appointments, and a singular focus on chronic skin conditions, Array provides maximum therapy with minimum hassle.
+By offering five convenient locations, easy parking, Saturday appointments, and a singular focus on chronic skin conditions, Array provides maximum therapy with minimum hassle.

 It depends on your diagnosis, severity of condition, and location on your body.
 Array will work with your healthcare provider to customize a treatment plan that will give you the best results possible.
 For Psoriasis: Most patients experience improvement in their plaques within 10-15 treatments.
 Some patients will improve sooner than this and some patients will take a little longer, depending on the severity of their condition and other factors.
 For Vitiligo: Some patients may see signs of new pigment within 10 treatments.
 However, most patients will see signs of new pigment within 20-30 treatments.
 The amount of time it takes to repigment depends on location of vitiligo, surface area and individual patient response to treatment.

-In general, phototherapy is for patients of all ages who suffer moderate to severe cases of the applicable skin conditions.
+In general, phototherapy is for patients of all ages who suffer from moderate to severe cases of the applicable skin conditions.

 Phototherapy is effective in treating the symptoms of psoriasis, vitiligo, atopic dermatitis (eczema), and related skin disorders.
 However, these skin disorders are chronic, genetic diseases and flare-ups tend to occur periodically throughout life.
 As with any treatment method, how long the clearing of symptoms will last after treatment varies from patient to patient.
-Many psoriasis and eczema patients are seeing clearing for upwards of a year.
-For vitiligo patients, re-pigmented spots tend to stay pigmented permanently.

 Phototherapy is safe, especially when compared to other alternatives.
 At Array we only provide Narrowband UVB phototherapy which is safe because it eliminates the UVA rays that are most damaging to the skin.
 Exposure to ultraviolet light does have some risks.
 Ask the experts at Array or your health care provider to explain these risks to you.